Concert: Ethel quartet plus guitarist Kaki King

 Alyssa Amyotte - Coordinator of Community Service and Service Learning

 Our Employer Relations Specialist!
-With a corporate background and a totally plugged in lifestyle, no one knows how to harness the power of social media than Jose.
-He can help with document creation, interviewing, job search strategies, networking, and more.
-Career fairs, networking events, workshops, class presentations - Jose is a good guy to work with if you want to get the jump on the competition after graduation.
+With a corporate background and a totally plugged in lifestyle, no one knows how to harness the power of social media than Mallory.
+She can help with document creation, interviewing, job search strategies, networking, and more.
+Career fairs, networking events, workshops, class presentations - Mallory is a good person to work with if you want to get the jump on the competition after graduation.

 With over 20 years experience at 3 different universities helping students compete for job and graduate school opportunities, Gary can help get you where you want to go.
 Be prepared, he will be direct and tell you what you need to do, not what you want to hear.
 Although an expert in the job search process, he can work with you on the graduate school process... and if you don't know what you want to do with your life, he is pretty good at that too.